GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Differential_expression_analysis/Additive_expression_Tml/README.md

 ## 1. Description
 The expression level between Tdu (1,2,3), Tpr (1,2,3), and Tml (1,2,3) is compared.

-For additivity analysis, the mean of Tdu and Tpr is campared to Tms.
+For additivity analysis, the mean of Tdu and Tpr is campared to Tml.

 ## 2. Voom additive expression analysis
 Scripts could be found in `voom_additivity_Tml.ipynb`. **After removing low counts orthologs, there are ??? loci left**.